LazyCoderForU/Ner_Streamlit_app/README.md

 | B-eve / I-eve | Event | 🎉 |
 | B-nat / I-nat | Natural Phenomenon | 🌋 |
 | O | Other | ⚪ |

 ---

+## 🙌 Contributing

+Contributions are welcome!
+To contribute:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch-name`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature-branch-name`).
+5. Open a pull request.

+---

+## 📄 License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---